 The economic and social situation in the various countries where the Company operates could lead to protests that could result in violent actions that damage facilities or hinder operations.
-The Company remains attentive to the evolution of these events, prioritizing the protection and safety of its employees, collaborators and the communities where it operates.
+The Company remains attentive to the evolution of these events, prioritizing the protection and safety of its employees, collaborators and communities .
 It also has insurance coverage for possible damage or theft of goods or facilities.